tstanford/bookmark-homepage/project/feature.md

 - bookmark-service: make sure that jwt token contains the users roles

-- admin view: show the time of the users last activity
+- admin view: show the time of the users last activity. this will involving updating user table to store the users last access on every api call.

 - create some basic react tests and run them as part of pipeline